skypjack/entt/README.md

 In all the other cases, this is the way to go.

 There exists also another member function to use to retrieve orphans.
-An orphan is an entity that is still in use and has no assigned components.<br/>
+An orphan is an entity that is still in use and has neither assigned components nor tags.<br/>
 The signature of the function is the same of `each`:

 ```cpp